Platform-OS/platformos-check/docs/checks/parser_blocking_javascript.md

 The `defer` or `async` attributes are extremely important on script tags.
 When neither of those attributes are used, a script tag will block the construction and rendering of the DOM until the script is _loaded_, _parsed_ and _executed_.
 It also creates congestion on the Network, messes with the resource priorities and significantly delays the rendering of the page.

-Considering that JavaScript on Shopify themes should always be used to progressively _enhance_ the experience of the site, themes should never make use of parser-blocking script tags.
+Considering that JavaScript on platformOS apps should always be used to progressively _enhance_ the experience of the site, app should never make use of parser-blocking script tags.

 As a general rule, use `defer` if the order of execution matters, `async` otherwise.
 When in doubt, choose either one and get 80/20 of the benefits.

 ## Check Details

-This check is aimed at eliminating parser-blocking JavaScript on themes.
+This check is aimed at eliminating parser-blocking JavaScript on app.

 :-1: Examples of **incorrect** code for this check: